cmu-phil/tetrad-manual-rtd/docs/data.formats.md

 Tetrad now supports **two equivalent file formats** for covariance and correlation matrices:

 1. A **full square matrix**, preceded by a sample-size line and a variable-name line (current default)
-2. A **lower-triangular matrix** in the legacy format (still fully supported for backward compatibility)
+2. A **lower-triangular matrix** preceded by a sample-size line and a variable-name line (still fully supported for backward compatibility)

 Both formats use the same header: